rachelnertia/rachelnertia.github.io/_posts/2016-11-16-weak-ptr-fun-times.md

 };
 ```

-Elegant, concise and safe.
-There are definitely drawbacks - a little reference-counting overhead here and there - but for now I think the benefits of this system outweigh the costs.
-I'll continue to redesign  systems to make use of standard library smart pointers, and reap the benefits.
+Concise and safe.
+There are definitely drawbacks -- a little reference-counting overhead here and there -- but for now I'm willing to believe the benefits outweigh the costs.